More Beads, More Elephants

 The acacia-studded savannas of Kenya still harbor an abundance of large mammals found nowhere else on Earth.

-Together with dedicated conservation partners, national governments, and with your support, we aim to protect over 2 million acres of private and communal lands in northern Kenya.
+Together with dedicated conservation partners, national governments, and with your support, we aim to help protect more than 15 million acres of private and communal lands across Kenya.
 In the process, we will cultivate hope and opportunity with the people who live in these places where the land moves on forever.